-Key zeroization occurs when the operator executes a factory reset via the webmanager, CLI or console and when enabling or disabling the FIPS-CC mode of operation via the console.
-All keys and critical security parameters are zeroized.
-See Table 11 on page 18 for details.
+All keys and CSPs except the ANSI X9.31 RNG AES Key are zeroized when the operator executes a factory reset via the web-manager, CLI or console and when enabling or disabling the FIPS-CC mode of operation via the console.
+The ANSI X9.31 RNG AES Key is zeroized by executing a factory reset followed by a firmware update.
+See Table 11 on page 23 for a complete list of keys and CSPs.